2nd August 2019

-We are not going to claim that this move is completely risk-free, but if it turns out to be the right move, the rewards can be very attractive.
+We are not going to claim that the move to limited company trading is completely risk-free, but if it turns out to be the right move, the rewards can be very attractive.
 In this blog, we are revisiting why you should do it and how MyAccountant can help.
 It may seem like a daunting task to get the ball rolling, but it doesn’t have to be.

 Although it’s perfectly possible to freelance as a sole trader or partnership, a large proportion of freelancers prefer to set up a limited company.

-Here are the main advantages of choosing a limited company trading vehicle:
+Here are the main advantages of choosing a limited company as your trading vehicle:

 - Limited liability and lower personal risk (financial protection).